 "Discipline and pressure are two things I had to encounter and deal with daily," Young remembers.
 "From practices to games, there was always an intentional focus on being the best you could be on the court.
 This easily translated into other aspects of my life, including my career."

 That career got off to a quick start.
-Young had a job with Lexmark before she graduated, working part time as a software tester.
-Upon graduating, she stepped right into her current position as a software engineer.
-She now works as a "team lead" for the scanner mechanism firmware team, transferring her leadership skills from the court to the office.
+During her sophomore year, Young’s computer science professor asked if she would be interested in an internship.
+An interview at Lexmark led to a part-time job as a software tester.
+Upon graduating, she stepped right into the position of software engineer.
+She worked as a "team lead" for the scanner mechanism firmware team, transferring her leadership skills from the court to the office.

 Young's ability to value and confront the unexpected dates back to her days at Transylvania.
 "Every course had its own unique challenge, and this prepared me for the ever-changing work environment that I'm in," Young says.
 "The way I react on the job to critical issues, deadlines, as well as learning the design of the firmware itself is a direct reflection on the computer science program.
 I feel like no task is too large to tackle.
 I felt very prepared to handle tough situations as I transitioned into more complex problems to solve on the job."